kulsoom0704/WebshopProject/README.md

 Total time spent: ±25 hours

 External Tools:-
-Chatgpt is used to give better ideas modify and correct sytax and common error and the given below link for emojies. https://www.w3schools.com/html/html_emojis.asp
+OpenAI is used to give better ideas modify and correct sytax and common error and the given below link for emojies. https://www.w3schools.com/html/html_emojis.asp